kcao22/credit_card_defaults/README.md

 ### Decision Tree & Random Forest

 Next, a single decision tree model is explored.
-The training data is then used to fit a OneHotEncoder before the encoder transforms the test set data.
-OneHotEncoder is employed here to ensure that dummy variable columns match between train and test datasets.

-Validation curves are plotted for a range of values for the following Random Forest Regressor parameters:

-  - n_estimators
-  - max_depth
-  - min_samples_split
-  - min_samples_leaf
-  - max_features
+Cross validation with a range of 'max_depth' values ranging between 1 and 12 are explored.
+To prevent obvious scenarios of overfitting, the max leaves are considered relative to the maxiumum number of positive samples.
+Given that the 'max_depth' is limited to a level of 12.
+Given that there are

+In the
 This provides insight on ballpark ranges for optimizing each parameter and ensuring no overfitting occurs.
 Below is an example of overfitting for a parameter.

 ![alt text](https://github.com/kcao22/webscraping_ds_salaries/blob/main/images/max_depth%20overfitting.png "Outliers")